Seeking Experessions of Interest

 The Friends’ School, Hobart, Australia

 The School, founded in 1887 by a group of local Quakers with support from London Yearly Meeting, is frequently considered the best school in Tasmania and one of the top independent schools in Australia.
-It is the only Quaker school in the Southern Hemisphere, serving around 1300 students.
+It is the only Quaker school in the Southern Hemisphere, serving more than 1350 students.
 As such, it is one of the largest Quaker schools in the world.
 The School is co-educational and serves local and international families from Early Learning through to Year 12 as a day and boarding school (46 boarding students).
 The School’s focus is to implement its Purpose and Concerns, which is based on Quaker values and practices, through the Australian curriculum.
 Senior secondary students complete either the Tasmanian Certificate of Education (TCE) or the International Baccalaureate Diploma Programme.

 The School is a large and complex institution that is also responsible for an early childhood education program (Friends’ Early Learning) catering for children as young as 12 weeks old through to school entry, and a publicly accessible health and fitness centre that serves around 1200 community members.
 Both are year-round enterprises.
 Consequently, the School employs nearly 400 staff members including teachers.